 - Graduates seeking employment will be employed within 6 months of graduation.

-- Students will appropriately assess and meet patients’ needs.
+- Students will appropriately assess and meet patient needs.

-3. The Program will graduate students with problem-solving and critical thinking skills.
+2. Students graduate with problem-solving and critical thinking skills.

-- Students will critique radiographs and make suggestions to improve image quality.
+- Students will evaluate and critique radiographs for anatomy, positioning, and pathology.